asmeurer/git-workflow/README.md

    (replace `<branch name>` with the name of the branch).
 If you named your remote something other than `github` use that instead.

-   If you then go to your fork on GitHub, you should see a button to create a pull request from your branch.
+5. **Make a pull request.** If you then go to your fork on GitHub, you should see a button to create a pull request from your branch.
 It will look something like this:

    ![pull.png](pull.png)